Caelestibus/Sql-injection-/README.md

-# SQL Injection Demo 🐛
+### SQL Injection Demo 🐛

 This repo shows how an SQL Injection attack works using OWASP Bricks Login.
-It's intended for **educational purposes only**.
+It's intended for **educational purposes only** if you try it, police will carry you and yours.

 ---